How to sell WordPress maintenance plans

 You can provide support for small businesses like WooCommerce stores.
 This could involve content updates, database management, core updates, security measures, and more.

-As you can see, the options are limitless when it comes to WordPress maintenance plans.
+The options are limitless when it comes to WordPress maintenance plans.
 You can always find new clients who are looking to focus more attention on other areas of their website.
 By taking care of routine maintenance, you’ll make their role much easier.

 Before starting a business, you’ll want to know that it can generate recurring revenue.
 Fortunately, every website owner needs consistent maintenance.
 For example, they might need to perform weekly backups to make sure their data is safe.